reliablerascal/fl-legislation-etl/README.md

 # Florida Legislative Voting Database
-7/1/24
+7/3/24

  This repo creates a data pipeline supporting the ongoing development of the [Jacksonville Tributary's](https://jaxtrib.org/) legislative voting dashboard (see [prior version of demo app](https://shiny.jaxtrib.org/)).
 The purpose of the dashboard is to highlight voting patterns of Florida legislators, which can help answer questions about:
 * actual voting records of legislators as a tangible measure of their political leanings (compared to campaign rhetoric)
 * partisan/party-line voting
 * disparities between legislators and the demographics/political leanings of the districts they represent

-My role specific to the Tributary's project is to develop the [Shiny app and data pipeline originally created by apantazi](https://github.com/apantazi/legislator_dashboard/blob/main/pull-in-process-all-legiscan.R) to improve its maintainability and scalability.
+My current focus is to develop the [Shiny app and data pipeline originally created by apantazi](https://github.com/apantazi/legislator_dashboard/blob/main/pull-in-process-all-legiscan.R) to improve its maintainability and scalability.
 I'm improving data integrity and reliability by re-shaping nested lists (from API-acquired JSONs and R scripts) into relational database format and creating curated views of processed data.
 My intent is to make it easier for web app developers and data visualization specialists to:
 * adapt existing reporting tools to different jurisdictions besides the state of Florida- for example, Jacksonville via LegiStar data
 * create new visualizations using any programming language (not just R) and connecting via Postgres/SQL or loading CSV files
 * highlight contextual data (e.g. demographics and district electoral preferences) related to voting records
+* avoid the need for deduplicating or cleaning data
-* have greater control over the presentation of data by handling app logic such as sorting, hover text formatting, and filtering (i.e. I'm separating this logic from the ETL pipeline)
+* have greater control over the presentation of data including sorting, hover text formatting, and filtering

 ## Overview of the database
 <img src="./docs/etl-schematic.png" width=100%>